George Rocks

 The George Rocks, also historically known as King George's Rocks, is part of the Waterhouse Island Group, a group of three adjacent uninhabited granite islets and associated reefs with a combined area of 7 ha, situated in Banks Strait, part of Bass Strait, lying close to the north-eastern coast of Tasmania, Australia.

+History

+Northeastern Tasmanian was spoken in the George Rocks area by Tasmanian Aborigines but became extinct during the 19th century.